furkandurmus/ComfyUi-Style-Transfer/README.md

    python /ComfyUi-Style-Transfer/main.py
    ```

-2. In the ComfyUI interface, load the provided workflow file: `style_transfer_workflow.json`
+2. In the ComfyUI interface, load the provided workflow file above: `style_transfer_workflow.json`

 3. Upload your reference style image (you can find in *vangogh_images* folder) and target image to the respective nodes.